wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Classes/Discipline/Inquisitor.md

 UNIQUE:
 Interrogator: Each turn you target an enemy or are targeted by an enemy, declare an action type or a skill name.
 The enemy chooses a skill of that type or name to expose from their skillset
 Accusation: Target an enemy.
 Lock any number of their exposed skills until you rest, paying increasing STA cost for each lock
-Trial: Target an enemy and choose an action type/combat stat secretly (T: enemy uses action type within 3 turns.
+Trial: Target an enemy and choose an action type/combat stat secretly (T3: enemy uses action type.
 An ally restores HP/STA, and the stat is reduced permanently)

 DISCIPLINE:
 Taunt: Target an enemy; next turn they must attempt to attack you